-Catalyst is focused on the prevention of spontaneous bleeding in hemophilia through the development of clotting factors that may be injected subcutaneously, including marzeptacog alfa (activated).
-The Company is also developing CB 2679d/ISU304, a next-generation coagulation Factor IX variant that Catalyst, with its collaboration partner, ISU Abxis, plan to initiate a Phase 1/2 proof-of-concept study in individuals with hemophilia B in the first quarter of 2017.
+Factor IX: CB 2679d/ISU304 is a next-generation coagulation Factor IX variant that is in advanced preclinical development.
+Catalyst plans to initiate a Phase 1/2 proof-of-concept study of CB 2679d in individuals with hemophilia B in the first quarter of 2017.